 Why Is It Valuable?

-The deduction can apply to anyone who uses a home exclusively and regularly for trade or business purposes.
+The deduction can apply to taxpayers who use part of their home exclusively and regularly for trade or business purposes.
+Special rules apply to daycare providers.
 (Occasional or incidental uses don’t count.)

 And if you think you don’t qualify as a renter…think otherwise.
 Homeowners and renters are both eligible for a home office deduction – your home office just has to meet the above parameters to qualify.

-How Do You Calculate?
+How Do You Calculate The Home Office Deduction?

 The home office deduction can be calculated in two ways: the regular deduction method or safe harbor.